mlabs-haskell/plutus-simple-model/README.md

 #### How to skip messages from the logs

-All TXs are logged, sometimes we do auxilliary TX that are irrelevant for testing and we want to skip the logging of them.
+All TXs are logged, sometimes we do auxiliary TX that are irrelevant for testing, and we want to skip the logging of them.
 For this case we can use function

 ```haskell